aslamhossain43/Java-Design-Patterns/README.md

 3. Behavioral patterns - Used to abstract some kind of variation in behavior.The strategy pattern in Java is the Collections.sort(List<T>, Comparator<? super T>) method.
 The Comparator in this method is the strategy used to solve how the list will be sorted.
 Internally the list objects are communicating which is hidden.

+## What are Some Design Patterns which are used in the JDK library?
+1. The decorator pattern is used by Wrapper classes.
+2. Singleton pattern is used by Calendar classes (Runtime).
+3. The Wrapper classes use factory pattern like Integer.valueOf().
+4. Event handling frameworks use observer pattern like swing, awt.